abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 SomeArray[2]= # WRONG!!
 ```
-is wrong, since the total size of an array was not reset, i.e. this particular element is still counted as a part of an array, only it has now NULL content.
+is wrong, since the total size of an array was not reset, i.e., this particular element is still counted as a part of an array, but it now has NULL content.

 The whole array can be reset either with